harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-integrations-overview.md

 ## Integration Mapping

-Integration mapping refers to the process of linking available or new integrations with your current project.
-Once you have created your project, you can start setting up and mapping integrations to the project.
-It's important to associate the correct integrations with the project in order to ensure that the widgets on Insight display accurate data.
+Integration mapping refers to the process of associating existing or new integrations with your current project.
+After creating the project, you can proceed to set up and map integrations to it.
+It's important to associate the integrations correctly with the project in order to ensure that the widgets on the Insight display accurate data.

 1. To map integrations, go to the **Integration Mapping tab** within the SEI module.
 2. Click on **Map Integrations** and select any existing integrations or create new ones as per the requirement.